Skip to main content

 A medical abortion involves taking 2 medicines to end the pregnancy.
 You will not need surgery or an anaesthetic.
-The procedure is free.
+It's done free of charge.

-Information about your abortion will not be shared with your own GP or any other doctors without your consent.
+Your abortion is private.
+We will not share information with your GP or any other doctors without your consent.

 Before a medical abortion

-You must be no more than 12 weeks pregnant on the day of the abortion, unless you are having an abortion under exceptional circumstances.
+You must be no more than 12 weeks pregnant on the day of the abortion.
+This is unless you are having an abortion under exceptional circumstances.
 This is the law.

 If you are more than 9 weeks pregnant, you will have the medical abortion in hospital.
 Your GP or doctor will refer you.